limitless80/Notes/Obsidian Vault/_AI_ML_/python/Pandas.md

 df.index #lists the index
 df.columns #list the cloumns
-df.info #lists the column name and their datatypes
+df.info #lists the column name and their datatypes df.value_counts()#create a series of vaues of different element in a column

 #basic Stastics
 #center tendencies